NAndreasson/TVTajm/README.md

 This app includes tests written in Vitest and Playwright.

-The Vitest tests are lower level, a mix of unit and integration style tests, while the Playwright tests are higher level, testing the user's journey through out the app.

-Run Vitest tests:
+To run the Vitest tests:

 ```bash
 npm run test
 ```

-Run Playwright tests
+To run the Playwright tests

 ```bash
 # Headless